 The seasonal content needs to be updated as the new season approaches every time.
 To make the same content relevant to the same audience on another time frame requires –

-- Updating content with the new season updates
+- SEO Optimized Content with the new season updates

 - Following & writing continuously about the season well in advance